nessa-ms/supervised-learning-classification/README.md

 # supervised-learning-classification
-# This Repository contains a codespace with my groups projects at HSAKA (Hessische Schülerakademie, 2023, topic: Math "machine learning with python")
+# This Repository contains a codespace with my group's projects at HSAKA (Hessische Schülerakademie, 2023, topic: Math "machine learning with python")
 # -insert link to HSAKA 2023 Oberstufe Documentation once available-

 # SOURCES